orbitalwitness/eye-exam/README.md

      * Consistent standards
      * SOLID Principles
      * SoC
+     * Code readability
 * Simple to run or well documented startup.
 * Accurate Result Set.
 * Test Coverage.

 ## Additional points
 Extra points are available for
-* Ease of code maintenance / readability
+* Algorithm extensibility for future cases
-* External Visiblity and live diagnostics
+* External visiblity and live diagnostics (think: logging, telemetry etc)
+* Consideration of hosting + deployment (Docker, Serverless etc)
 * Architecture documentation
-* Consideration of hosting
-* Write up of next steps.
+* Write up of next steps to get the solution to production.

 ## Time
 We expect this to take no more than two hours to cover the core competencies above, if you decide to spend more time to show off or hit some bonus points you're more welcome to!

+If you find yourself running out of time prior to completing the entire problem, we will also review partial submissions paired with a write up of what your next steps would have been.

 # Submission
 Submit your result via your medium of choice (zip archive / git repo) to the recruiter or contact at Orbital Witness, and we'll be in touch with the results!